-Allowing unfettered happenings to occur upon the surface, such as: sleeping on top of paper and allowing the bodies movement to tear, crease or fold the paper, or the staining and spilling of food juices on top of the surface which occurs during cooking and eating, or by leaving surfaces made out of clay or wood out in the high desert sun to crack and erode, I invite chance to act as a catalyst to the work.
-Back into the studio, I use traditional drawing and painting materials to make decisive marks, bringing intention into the work, creating an integration of the unconscious and conscious.
+While aware of the power of modern aesthetics, I have moved past the time-worn term, “abstract art.”
+By initiating unfettered happenings to occur upon the surface, such as, sleeping on top of paper, allowing the movement of our bodies to tear or crease the paper, or the staining and spilling of food and juices on top of the surface which occurs during cooking and eating, I give nod to both non-objective and sometimes representational imagery into the work.
+In this way, I invite everyday experiences and chance, to catalyze the work.
+Back in the studio, I bring intention into the work, creating an integration of the unconscious and conscious.